softwareunderground/52things/chapters/Niccoli_1.md

 (l_sigm [128]- l_sigm[127])*100
 ```

-In the example in Figure 1, the contrast is -1.40 since Lightness decreases with increasing sample number.
+In the example in Figure 1, the contrast is -1.40 (negative) since Lightness decreases with increasing sample number.
 As a reference, the contrast in standard grayscale is about 0.4.
 To make the interface work, all elements are grouped together in a single function called `sigmoid_demo` in `Sigmoid_app_static_new.ipynb`.
 The last element in the prototype, in the top-left in the figure, is an interactive slider created by this line at the end of the notebook:

 ```python